cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   2n+4.
 - Communications falls from 2n to 2 group elements.

-Therefore, since P is usually a powerful server, we can tolerate a slight increase in proof generation complexity for much more efficient communication and proof verification.
+Since P is the VOPRF server, it may be able to tolerate a slight increase in proof generation complexity for much more efficient communication and proof verification.

 In this section, we describe algorithms for batching the DLEQ generation and verification procedure.
-For these algorithms we require an additional random oracle H_5: {0,1}^a x ZZ^3 -> {0,1}^b that takes an inputs of a binary string of length a and three integer values, and outputs an element in {0,1}^b.
+For these algorithms we require two additional hash functions H_4: GG^(2n+2) -> {0,1}^a, and H_5: {0,1}^a x ZZ^3 -> {0,1}^b (both modeled as random oracles).

-We can instantiate the random oracle function H_4 using the same hash function that is used for H_1,H_2,H_3.
+We can instantiate the random oracle function H_4 using the same hash function that is used for H_3 previosuly.
 For H_5, we can also use a similar instantiation, or we can use a variable-length output generator.
-For example, for groups with an order of 256-bit, valid instantiations include functions such as SHAKE-256
-{{SHAKE}} or HKDF-Expand-SHA256 {{RFC5869}}.
+For example, for groups with an order of 256-bit, valid instantiations include functions such as SHAKE-256 {{SHAKE}} or HKDF-Expand-SHA256 {{RFC5869}}.
+This is preferable in situations where we may require outputs that are larger than 512 bits in length, for example.

-### Batched_DLEQ_Generate
+## Batched_DLEQ_Generate

 ~~~
 Input:

  k: Evaluator secret key.
- G: Public fixed generator of group GG.
+ G: Public fixed generator of group GG (with order p).
  Y: Evaluator public key (= kG).
  n: Number of PRF evaluations.
  [ Mi ]: An array of points in GG of length n.